 The Silver Age is often seen as beginning in 1956 with Showcase No. 4 which featured Flash and constituted the first popular superhero comic book since the Golden Age.
-Because of Flash’s success DC Comics brought back many of its Golden Age heroes, reworking their characters and adding some new ones to the mix and creating one of the first super-groups, the Justice League of America.
-It was also during this period that Marvel rose to prominence, also introducing superhero teams like Fantastic Four, The Avengers, and the X-Men.
+Because of Flash’s success, DC Comics brought back many of its Golden Age heroes, reworking their characters and adding some new ones to the mix and creating one of the first super-groups, the Justice League of America.
+It was also during this period that Marvel rose to prominence, introducing its own superhero teams like the Fantastic Four, the Avengers, and the X-Men.
 Many of the different authors, illustrators, and even publishers who defined the Silver Age (including Julius Schwartz, Gardner Fox, Jack Kirby, and most famously Stan Lee) would come to be known as pioneers within the genre.
-As comics increased in popularity and the industry became more lucrative in general, the cheap, garish colors and cartoonishness of the Golden Age comics were replaced by more interesting, sophisticated looks as artists were able to represent their characters artfully, with more thought and detail than ever before.
+As comics increased in popularity and the industry became more lucrative in general, the cheap, garish colors and cartoonishness of the Golden Age comics were replaced by more interesting, sophisticated looks as artists were able to render their characters artfully, with more thought and detail than ever before.

 Although compliance with the CCA required comic books to feature strictly age-appropriate content for children, resulting in more light-hearted, even silly or goofy storylines, the Silver Age was also characterized by an increasing interest in the role of space, science, and technology in the world of superheroes.
 Series took place in outer space and featured alien characters; transformation storylines created both heroes and villains, giving rise to some of the most popular characters of all time.
 Bruce Banner, a scientist better known as the Hulk, was one of the first reluctant heroes of the genre, while the teenage Peter Parker when bitten by a radio active spider and turned into the web-slinging Spiderman, showed young audiences that anyone had the potential to be a superhero.